Teach With INFOhio

 Correctly Citing Sources and Plagiarism

 As students prepare to apply their learning by creating a new product, citing sources correctly is an important step.
 In Top 10 Reasons Why Students Plagiarize and What Teachers Can Do About It, Michelle Navarre Cleary summarizes that because our students are accustomed to a collaborative learning environment where information is freely accessible, the decision to cite or not to cite can be difficult.
 Cleary suggests that teachers discuss with students misconceptions about citing information.
+Browse Research for Success: Putting it Together.
+Select lessons to teach students how to avoid plagiarism.

 Conclusion